thybag/PHP-SharePoint-Lists-API/readme.md

 The PHP SharePoint Lists API is designed to make working with SharePoint List in PHP easier and more straight forward (no need to worry about SOAP).
 The current version of the class only includes methods to add, edit, remove and read from existing SharePoint lists.

-All methods will return as results.
+All methods will return Array as results by default.
+SetReturn type can be used to specify that results should be returned as objects.

 This code is licensed under the MIT Licence and has only been tested on SharePoint 2007.